mmb-carb/ESTA/docs/USERS_GUIDE.md

 The `time_units` variable defines that the final on-road results will be aggregated by hour or by day.
 The `by_region` variable can be set to `True` if you want each county to have it's own output file, or `False` if you want all counties in the same file.
 The `version_number` variable is just a string used to uniquely identify your model run.

 The remaining three variables list the paths to input Python files that associate California GAI codes to various other information.
 The `county_to_gai.py` file maps each county number to a list of the GAIs contained in that county.
 The `gai_basins.py` file is a simple dictionary mapping each GAI to the short string that represents which air basin that GAI is in.
 Finally, the `multi_gai_coords.py` file is a mapping for each grid cell that is split between more than one GAI and the fraction of area in each of those GAIs.

+The `eic_precision` option is used to define how detailed you want your output emissions.
+For instance, the outputs can be written using full EIC-14 categories by setting this option to `14`.
+But if the outputs are written using only EIC-3 (`eic_precision: 3`), the output files might be 100 times shorter.
+It should be noted that this option does not affect the content of output files that are in NetCDF format.

 #### Testing